-Our Certificate of Incorporation and Bylaws authorize only the board of directors to fill vacant directorships, including newly created seats.
+Our Certificate of Incorporation and Bylaws authorize only the board of directors to fill vacant directorships, including newly created seats, subject to the rights of holders of any series of our preferred stock to elect a director or fill vacancies.
 In addition, the number of directors constituting the Board is permitted to be set only by a resolution adopted by a majority vote of our entire board of directors.
 These provisions prevent a stockholder from increasing the size of the Board and then gaining control of our board of directors by filling the resulting vacancies with its own nominees.
 This makes it more difficult to change the composition of the Board and promotes continuity of management.